-Study critical issues in educating students with mild/moderate and moderate/intensive needs.
+Study critical issues in educating ALL students.
 You’ll learn to promote full inclusivity through principles of Universal Design for Learning, Presumption of Competence, Person-Centered Planning, and Self-Advocacy.
-Develop competence in designing effective teaching and learning strategies and cultivating a learning environment that promotes cooperation and socialization.
+Design effective teaching and learning strategies and cultivate a learning environment that promotes cooperation and socialization.

 Contact InfoGet in Touch

 As a dual licensure student at Miami, you will take courses in inclusive teaching methods and supporting all learners holistically.
 Miami's special education program leads to a Bachelor of Science in Education with Ohio dual licensure in primary and special education.
 Some of the courses you will take in this major include:

 - TCE 191 Threshold Concepts of Teaching, Curriculum, and Educational Inquiry

 - EDP 256 Psychology of the Exceptional Learner